Rayhan-Rakib1/L2-Assignment-1/README.md

 ✅ 1.
 What are some differences between interfaces and types in TypeScript?

-Both interfaces and types are used to describe the structure of data in TypeScript, but they have some key differences:
+Ans: Both interfaces and types are used to describe the structure of data in TypeScript, but they have some key differences:

 Interfaces are specifically designed to describe the shape of objects and are ideal for working with class-based code or object modeling.